 User Displays and Outputs

-N/A
+The mobile device will display video and state of the system to the user through the mobile GUI.
+The system will notify the user with a notification.

 User Input

 The user shall be able to issue commands to the camera through the mobile device to change the camera’s orientation.